 To work with this infant is not to brush it aside, or to tell it how silly or stupid it is.
 It is not to suggest to yourself that this infant self and its needs are wrong because you are an adult now.

-To realize this infant is an act of courage.
+It is so important to realize that this wound can be healed.
+Realizing this infant is an act of courage.
 It is rare that someone will want to look at themselves and realize that they are acting, or reacting, to the world in such a way that expresses this wound.
-This wound can be healed.
 When this wound is healed, the entire matrix, or belief system (or web, if we are going back to the prior imagery) can be rewoven and worked with so that the adult Self, as well as many of the other Selves within the adult, can accept nurturing from the world in an appropriate way.

 It is by being compassionate towards this infantile self and its mothering wound that we can understand its needs.
-By understanding its needs, receiving healing for this wound, and the re-hooking back up to the world in that state (as an infant, or in utero) we can experience the world as a place that can be nurturing towards us, and we can stop acting out the wounds of the infant in our daily lives and interactions.
+By understanding its needs, receiving healing for this wound, and reconnecting to the world in that state (as an infant, or in utero) we can experience the world as a place that can be nurturing towards us, and we can stop acting out the wounds of the infant in our daily lives and interactions.

 We can become integrated, or in touch with our different selves.
 We can accept them, love them, and give them what we need instead of pretending they do not exist, or chastising ourselves (or them) that we have parts of ourselves that want different things.
 As we understand our “selves” we become coherent, clear, and cohesive.
 We transcend having so many different multiple parts and just accept ourselves, even if we have completely contrary instincts and realizations at the same time.
 We become light, and as complex and multi-faceted as we allow ourselves to be.
 We are not just one thing, or one personality, or one urge.
 The more of our “selves” we accept, the more we can accept ourselves with the complexity that we deserve.